TheMaroonHatHacker/gnomeforpi/README.md

 # gnomeforpi
 A script to install gnome on the Raspberry Pi

 This is the stable branch.
-Currently, it's not safe, but as soon as the first release is sorted, this will be the recommended branch.
+This branch is recommended.
+If you want to live on the edge and bug test, head over to beta.

 Currently we don't support audio.
 If you need to use audio, we recommend you use bluetooth